blocknotes/activeadmin_blaze_theme/README.md

 ## Screenshots
 Index:
 ![index](extra/screenshot1.jpg)

 Edit:
 ![edit](extra/screenshot2.jpg)

 Show - sidebar on the left:
 ![edit](extra/screenshot3.jpg)

 ## Do you like it?
 Star it!
 If you use this component just star it.
 A developer is more motivated to improve a project when there is some interest.

-Take a look at [other ActiveAdmin components](https://github.com/blocknotes?utf8=✓&tab=repositories&q=activeadmin&type=source) that I made if you are curious.
+Take a look at [other Active Admin components](https://github.com/blocknotes?utf8=✓&tab=repositories&q=activeadmin&type=source) if you are curious.

 ## Contributors
 - [Mattia Roccoberton](http://blocknot.es): author